PowerDNS/pdns/docs/settings.rst

 -  String
 -  Default: (empty)

-.. versionchanged:: 4.1.0
-  Renamed from ``default-zsk-algorithms``.
-Does no longer support multiple algorithm names.

 The algorithm that should be used for the ZSK when running :doc:`pdnsutil secure-zone <manpages/pdnsutil.1>` or using the :doc:`Zone API endpoint <http-api/cryptokey>` to enable DNSSEC.
 Must be one of: